Static HTML

 -n myServer my_project \

--e my_project/index.htmlwe get a bundle that includes both index.html and second.html.
+-e my_project/index.htmlyou get a bundle that includes both index.html and second.html.

 Specifying an entrypoint

-Providing an entrypoint is optional if there’s an index.html inside the project directory, or if there’s a single HTML file in the project directory.
+Providing an entrypoint is optional if there is an index.html inside the project directory, or if there is a single HTML file in the project directory.

-If there are multiple HTML files in the project directory and it contains no index.html, we will get an exception when deploying that directory unless an entrypoint is specified.
+If there are multiple HTML files in the project directory and it contains no index.html, you will get an exception when deploying that directory unless you specify an entrypoint.

-If we want to specify an entrypoint and we are executing the deploy command outside a project folder, we must specify the full path of the entrypoint:
+If you want to specify an entrypoint and you are executing the deploy command outside a project folder, you must specify the full path of the entrypoint:

 rsconnect deploy html \